 - National or international level conferences

-- National/international launch events or presentations for education materials, films, exhibitions, research reports etc
+- Launch events or roundtables or presentations of education materials, films, exhibitions, research reports, etc.

 - Lobbying events (at parliamentary or regional assembly level)

-- Other innovative events, also informal, with national or international level impact
+Other innovative events with national or international level impact.

 All applications will be assessed against a set of criteria: